You can find all the answers to your FAQ related to speech therapy here.

 No. A test performed by a speech therapist must always be ordered by a prescription from a physician or specialist.
 Not all physicians can prescribe speech therapy testing or treatment.

 This question cannot be answered easily because there are so many different situations.
 If you are hospitalised, then it first depends to which ward you have been admitted.
-The law determines, for example, that speech therapy in the following departments is included in the daily rate: Geriatrics (old-age care), the Geriatric Day Hospital, the Rehabilitation Department and the Psychiatric Department.
+The law stipulates, for example, that speech therapy is included in the hospital day price in the following departments: geriatrics (elderly care), Geriatric Day Hospital, SP Service (hospital rehabilitation service) and PAAZ (Psychiatric Department).
 For this reason, you will not receive an invoice for speech therapy if you were in one of these departments at the time you received speech therapy.

 Speech therapy can never be reimbursed if no treatment was provided after the testing.

-If testing and examinations suggest that speech therapy treatment could be useful, then the speech therapist may request reimbursement from the health insurance.
-The government has made a list of which speech disorders may qualify when requesting reimbursement.
-An extensive medical record must be prepared for any such request.
-The file must include a physician’s prescription and an extensive report from the testing performed by the speech therapist.
-For most disorders, certain tests must be performed.
+If testing and examinations suggest that speech therapy treatment could be useful, then the speech therapist may request reimbursement from the mutual insurance fund.
+The government has drawn up a list of disorders for which speech therapy interventions can be reimbursed.

-The request will be submitted to your health insurance.
+The request will be submitted to your mutual insurance fund.
 They decide, within the applicable regulations, whether or not the request will be granted.
-If the request is not granted, then most insurance companies will still provide limited reimbursement for a certain number of sessions.
-Your health insurance company can best inform you of their policy.
+If not approved, most mutual insurance funds will still provide limited reimbursement for a certain number of sessions.

 Yes.
 All our speech therapists are covered by agreement with the health insurance fund.
 And we work according to the legally agreed-upon rates and strive to provide affordable care for all.

-If your health insurance grants a reimbursement for speech therapy, you only pay the co-payment (that is the money that you must pay for a 30 minute treatment).
-The CM website provides you with a handy overview https://www.cm.be/diensten-en-voordelen/ziekte-en-behandeling/terugbetalingen-behandelingen/logopedisten/tarieven
+If your mutual insurance fund grants a reimbursement for speech therapy, you will only pay the co-payment

 Your speech therapist can discuss this with you.
 If the speech therapist comes to your home, a fixed reimbursement amount will be calculated.
 This will be discussed with you at the start of treatment.

 The number of times you receive speech therapy depends on several factors, such as what can be legally reimbursed for certain disorders and what the treatment goals are.
-This may vary from once every 14 days to five hours per week.
 The speech therapist will discuss the treatment frequency with you.

 In this case, it is best to contact our department.
 We are happy to look at your circumstances and see what the legal and practical options are.